barcodebuddy/barcodebuddy.github.io/README.md

 &nbsp;

 ### Color Balance
 Calculates proportion of each nucleotide per position.
-If at least 10% for each base in a "best" pair listed below is present, base will be unannotated.
-Otherwise if at least 10% for each base in a "better" pair is present, base will be annotated in yellow.
-If no pair for that instrument is present with at least 10% per base, it will be annotated in red.
-If at least 66% of the total bases at that position are a combination considered particularly poor, it will be annotated dark red.
+If at least 10% for each base in a "best" pair listed below is present, base will be unannotated for "best".
+Otherwise if at least 10% for each base in a "better" pair is present, base will be annotated in yellow for "okay".
+If at least 66% of the total bases at that position are a combination considered particularly poor, it will be annotated dark red for "very poor".
+Otherwise, if no "best" or "better" pair for that instrument is present with at least 10% per base, it will be annotated light red for "poor".

 ##### MiSeq:
 Best: AG, AT, CG, CT

 ##### MiniSeq, NextSeq500/550, NextSeq1000/2000, NovaSeq6000 (dual-channel base is A, no-channel base is G):
+Best: AG, CT

 Better: AC, AG, AT, CT

-Best: AG, CT

 ##### iSeq (dual-image base is A, neither-image base is G):
 Best: AC,GT